 |Date||[ca. 1961 - 1962]|

 |Keywords||Aircraft Airports Cars Cultural Heritage Labour Motor Vehicles Royalty Roads Service Industries Urban Areas Workers|

 |Duration||17 min.
 22 sec.|

 |Copyright & Access||Copyright restrictions apply, contact Screen Archive South East for details|

 The film begins with a scene at an airport and planes on the runway, there is a loose narrative which follows a young man arriving at the airport to look at the planes and a child playing on a plane ride.
-The next scene is in a car, driving around, again with a loose narrative in the editing of shots.
+The next scene is in a car, driving around.

 There is a short sequence in Portsmouth of Nelson's 'Victory' followed by a home made advert for 'Gratispool Colour' film, featuring stop motion animation.

 A scene at Hove Greyhound stadium shows HM The Queen arriving and leaving.
-Further shots from a moving car bring us to 'Sackville Garage' where motorbikes and cars are filled up with petrol using manual and automatic pumps.
+Further shots from a moving car head to 'Sackville Garage' where motorbikes and cars are filled up with petrol using manual and automatic pumps.
 The two men who work at the petrol station wear BP jackets.
-At the end of the sequence the younger man gets into his Mini and drives off.
+At the end of the sequence the younger man gets into BMW Isetta and drives off.